ISAITB/docs-services/source/processing/index.rst

 **GITB processing services** are used to extend the capabilities of the test bed with domain-specific processing functions.
 If a utility function is needed that is not supported natively or is too complex to realise with existing GITB TDL constructs, you can add it to the test bed on-the-fly by means of a processing service.
-Their purpose is to receive one or more inputs and produce output through one or more defined operations.
+Their purpose is to receive inputs and produce outputs through one or more defined operations.

-In addition, processing services foresee the definition of **processing transactions**, which can be considered as potentially long-running conversations that provide context to individual operations.
+Processing services foresee the definition of **processing transactions**, which can be considered as potentially long-running conversations that provide context to individual operations.
 These transactions allow processing services to maintain state relevant to a given session through which they can build upon previous work or implement important performance benefits.
 As an example consider a processing service used to selectively retrieve the contents of a ZIP archive.
 If each interaction with the service was isolated the full ZIP archive would need to be passed to the service with each call and the service implementation would need to extract and read it for every file access.
-By maintaining state through processing transactions the service be provided with the ZIP archive as part of one operation and then reuse it to lookup individual files.
+By maintaining state with processing transactions the service can be provided with the ZIP archive as part of one operation and then reuse it when looking up individual files.
 The processing service API foresees appropriate lifecycle operations to signal the creation of a new transaction and the finalisation of an existing one (for e.g. clean-up purposes).
-Note of course that full implementation of transactions is optional and in cases where it is not needed can be fully skipped.
+Note that support for transactions is optional and in cases where it is not needed can be fully skipped.

-In the previous description the concept of processing **operations** was mentioned.
+The above description mentions the concept of processing **operations**.
 This is the way in which processing services organise their work, by defining a set of supported operations, each with distinct inputs and outputs, that form a cohesive whole.
 You may thus consider a processing service as a utility library of related operations that can be called as part of a specific transaction.
 Continuing the previous example of a ZIP archive processing service, potential operations could be "initialise" to pass the archive to process, "checkExists" to check if a